AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

 > Swim and Cycle, each with unique attributes and methods.
 This design becomes especially crucial in future
 > development cycles with added parameters and activity types.
 The 'ActivityList' aggregates these instances.

-Usage Scenario and Process flow:
+Usage Scenario and Process Flow:
 The process of adding an activity involves several steps, each handled by different components.
 Given below is an example usage scenario and how the add mechanism behaves.